 - never burn plastics, oil, rubber, electrical components or other chemicals as these materials produce toxic and offensive fumes

 - all bonfires should be closely supervised, since they are potentially dangerous.
 Do not leave a fire smouldering - put it out using soil or water

 What do I do if my neighbour is regularly having bonfires and I think it is a nuisance?

-If you wish to make a complaint about a neighbour's bonfire, please contact Environmental Health on 01277 312500 or contact the service online by completing our online form Report Pollution.
+If you wish to make a complaint about a neighbour's bonfire, please contact Environmental Health on 01277 312500 or contact the service online by completing our online Environmental Health enquiry form.
 You will need to provide the following information:

 - the address of the property having bonfires

 - whether it is dark or white smoke

 - your name, address and contact telephone number

 It is important that you check the address of the property carefully as the Council will write to the occupier of the property.